WICG/local-font-access/security-privacy.md

 * Fonts directly installed by the system administrator and/or end user.

 This will identify the operating system and version and potentially some installed applications.

+Font table access provides overall access to the raw data stored in a font's tables.
+This information includes all of the information about a specific font, including:

+* Metadata contained in a font's tables, including its various names, color and variability data, and copyright information
+* The raw table data used in OpenType fonts (e.g. the cmap table, etc)
+* The raw table data used in TrueType or CFF fonts (e.g. 'CFF2' or 'glyf' tables, etc)
+* Any other valid tables contained in the font beyond what may be required for traditional font rendering

+From this information, it may be possible to identify the operating system and version and potentially some installed applications.

 ## 2.7.
 Does this specification allow an origin access to sensors on a user’s device